NotePlan/plugins/np.CallbackURLs/README.md

 - filter - open "Filters" with a pre-defined filter
 - search - search for specified text
 - runPlugin - helps you run specific plugin commands from a link.
 The only tricky bit is that every plugin command may have slightly different parameters it's expecting, so you may need to figure out what the key/value pairs are that a particular plugin is looking for by reading its documentation.
 The wizard will help you with that also.
+- run shortcut - create a URL to run an Apple Shortcut command by name

 ### Coming in the future (based on user demand -- see below):
 - addNote